Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 qsub ./Scripts/bbmap_prep.pbs
 ```

 The BBtools masked reference and index will be created in `./ref`.
+Don't be alarmed if you observe that the number of contigs/chromosomes in your reference are not represented in the BBmap output file names.
+For example, the human genome will typically show 7 'chroms'.
+View the BBmap `info.txt` and `summary.txt` files to see that many contigs are combined together to create fewer contigs of more equal size.

 #### 2.2 Host contamination removal